 This is the first in a three part series of posts on bugs, which have ended up being a suprisingly big part of my summer.

+For the past five days our older kids, six and four, have set up their little plastic Adirondack chairs down on the sidewalk near our neighbor’s house, right in front of her flowering purple salvia bush.
 The bush sits at the bottom of her garden looking like a large flowering octopus, its tentacles waving in the breeze.
 It hums with bumblebees, swooping and stopping to seek and drink from its dainty, purple flower-cups.

 My children’s chairs are set up there, every morning, like matching lazy-boys in front of a TV.
 What they’re watching is a spider – a grotesquely large, beautifully black and yellow garden spider that my son discovered this past Saturday morning while my husband and I rushed in and out of the house setting up for a yard sale.